-Stuff that gets lost in Black Rock City makes its way to Playa Info.
-Here’s how to get your stuff back after the event:
+Many of the items lost in Black Rock City make their way to Lost and Found at Playa Info.
+If it was turned in, here’s how to get your stuff back after the event:

 Submit your lost items using this form.
 Don’t be vague or general in your descriptions: provide complete make, model, and color information.
 Act quickly.
 Lost and Found closes when ticket sales begin in mid-January for the next event.